NAGA Review 2023

 MT4 is available to download on Mac, Windows and as a mobile app on iOS and Android.

-MT5 is another industry-leading platform with advanced features for established investors.
-Naga’s MT5 terminal offers a wider range of instruments compared to MT4, including ownership of physical shares where users can earn dividends.
+MT5 is another industry-leading platform, the successor of MT4.
+It offers advanced features most suitable for established investors.
+NAGA’s MT5 terminal offers a wider range of instruments compared to MT4, including ownership of physical shares where users can earn dividends.
 Other features include: